anuva312/A-Responsive-Webpage/README.md

 # A Simple Responsive Webpage

-Made to practise HTML and CSS
+A Simple Responsive Webpage made to practise HTML and CSS